 Is it hard to convince other people that there’s an audience out there for something that’s as nuanced as this?

 It was an inward challenge.
 My label and my team is so supportive, my family is so supportive.
 But as far as my fans and people that support me and love me, I mean, I never really tried to convince them.
 I just give them what I want.
-I try to give them the truth in my music, because I would want the truth.
+I try to give fans the truth in my music, because that’s what I want: the truth.
 I try to give them creative ways to say things and new ways to sing things, because that’s what I would want from my favorite artist.

 As a songwriter, are you intentional when you sit down in terms of “OK, today I’m going to write a pop song” versus “today, I’m going to write a worship song for church”?